Instructions Reference

 #Why xsl:text Exists

-In XSLT, whitespace between instructions is significant — it ends up in the output.
+In XSLT, whitespace between instructions is significant.
+It ends up in the output.
 Consider:

 <xsl:template match="product">